-Plutonium Utilization Plans announced by the JAEA
+Plutonium Utilization Plans Announced by the JAEA

-In their plan to use plutonium for research purposes, released on March 7, 2008, the JAEA says that they have no plan to separate plutonium at the Tokai reprocessing facility in fiscal 2008 because the seismic safety of the facility is to be evaluated in light of the 2007 Niigata Chuetsu-Oki Earthquake and measures to improve its seismic performance will be implemented in phases.

-They say that the purpose of possessing plutonium separated by the end of fiscal 2007 is to process the plutonium into MOX fuel gradually at a MOX fuel plant at its Tokai R&D center and utilize the MOX fuel for FBR R&D purposes at its "JOYO" experimental FBR and its "MONJU" prototype FBR in and after fiscal 2008.

-They also say that their estimated plutonium holdings at the end of fiscal 2007 are different from those estimated for the end of fiscal 2007, as announced on February 23, 2007, due to a change in the amount of spent fuel processed at the Tokai reprocessing facility in fiscal 2007.

-The JAEA's plutonium holdings at the end of fiscal 2008 are estimated to be equivalent to about the six years of MOX fuel consumption planned by the JAEA.
-The JAEA says that it plans to buy plutonium being separated at the Rokkasho reprocessing plant from electric utilities in the future.
+In the "Plan to Use Plutonium for Research Purposes", released on March 6, 2009, the JAEA says that it has no plan to separate plutonium at the Tokai reprocessing plant in fiscal 2009 because it would continue the work to implement measures to improve the seismic safety of the plantstarted in 2008.
+They also say that the plutonium recovered by the end of fiscal 2008 is to be manufactured into MOX fuel and utilized for FBR R&D purposes at "Joyo" and "Monju" in or after fiscal 2009.
+The amount of plutonium the JAEA is to hold at the end of fiscal 2009 is estimated to be equivalent to about six years of MOX fuel consumption planned by the JAEA.
+The JAEA says that it plans to buy plutonium to be separated at the Rokkasho reprocessing plant from electric utilities in the future.
 This is consistent with the explanations by electric utilities.